ajmauricio/sudoku_generator/README.md

 Running the Program
 ===================

-To generate a new Sudoku cd into the appropriate directory and run `sudoku.py` by typing `python sudoku.py difficulty`.
-Difficulty may be replaced with either `easy`, `medium`, or `hard`.
+To generate a new Sudoku, cd into the appropriate directory and run `sudoku.py` by typing `python sudoku.py difficulty`. `difficulty` may be replaced with either `easy`, `medium`, or `hard`.
 If no argument for difficulty is provided, the program defaults to `easy`.

 Tests
 =====